Table of Contents

 Personal Information We Collect

 On some areas of our site, you are prompted to provide us with personal information when you, for example, make a donation, order products, register to receive newsletters, register for an online course, apply to be a volunteer, or fill out a petition.
-Also, some areas of our site require personal information before access is granted (for example, the BreakPoint commentary archive).
+Also, some areas of our site require personal information before access is granted.
 The types of personal information collected at these pages vary, but may include the following kinds of general information:

 - Email address